 There is a plethora of content generated everyday with the advent of digital technologies.
 But, what use is the content if it is not readable?

-Sometimes we are forced to read text that takes more effort to differentiate the letters.
+Sometimes we have to read a text that requires a lot of effort to differentiate the letters.

-Sometimes we are forced to read text that is too small in size and with bad contrast.
+Sometimes we have to read a text that is too small in size and with bad contrast.

-Sometimes we are forced to read text that is displayed for a very short time.
+Sometimes we have to read a text that is displayed for a very short time.

-Let’s think, which of the following examples is easy to read?
-Each of the fonts has the same size.
+Let’s look at the examples below.
+Which of them would you consider easy to read?
+Each of the fonts is the same size.

 As you probably know, you can find thousands of different fonts.
-I believe that sometimes you feel overwhelmed and have trouble choosing the best font for your project.
+I imagine that sometimes you feel overwhelmed and have trouble choosing the best font for your project.

 Now, everything has changed.
-When choosing a font, I ask questions.
+When choosing a font, I ask myself the following questions.

 Who will use it?